matlux/clj-chess-engine/README.md

 ### The Chess Engine

 play-game is a function which execute the Chess game.
 In other words play-game is a state engine which executes a game of chess in sequence.
-It takes 2 functions are parameters.
+It takes 2 "Strategy" functions as parameters.
 Its aim is to

 * maintain the modification of game state throughout the game
 * work out the list of valid move for the next step